≡ Menu

 Their training…

-And don’t forget to keep a few treats on you because while Malinois dogs do love being praised, they typically prefer treats instead.
+It should include mental stimulation exercises and other methods such as agility, herding, flyball, obedience, search and rescue, rally, and tracking.
+And don’t forget to keep a few treats on you because while Malinois dogs love being praised, they typically prefer treats instead.

 Now if you…

-Have older children, or you adopt a Malinois puppy and socialize him or her early, they should do fine.
-You just want to make sure that your Malinois knows not to chase and that you’re children know how to behave around animals.
+Have older children, or you adopt a Malinois puppy and socialize them early; they should do fine.
+You want to make sure that your Malinois knows not to chase and that you’re children learn how to behave around animals.

 Malinois as a family pet

-In addition to being a great “companion” animal, the Belgian Malinois is also going to be an excellent watch dog or guard dog.
-He is always alert, always on the lookout for trouble, and knows who to protect and who to be wary of and generally has the ability to discriminate between the good guys and the bad guys.
-For these reasons, he is one of our “go to” breeds when recommending a “larger” dog for families.
+In addition to being an excellent “companion” animal, the Belgian Malinois will also be an excellent watchdog or guard dog.
+He is alert, always looking for trouble, knows who to protect and be wary of, and generally can discriminate between the good and bad guys.
+For these reasons, he is one of our “go-to” breeds when recommending a “larger” dog for families.

 • Progressive retinal atrophy, which is a deadly eye disease.